 - 4 cloves garlic (minced)

-- 3 leaves kaffir lime (if you can't find them, use bay leaves)
+- 3 leaves kaffir lime (or bay leaves)

-- 1 tsp. lime juice (or lemon juice)
+- 1 teaspoon lime juice (or lemon juice)

 - 1 small zucchini (sliced into half-moons)